-The major subatomic particles in the nuclei of atoms are protons and neutrons or nucleons (except ordinary hydrogen, which contains only one proton).
-A single chemical element is characterized by the number of protons in the nucleus that determines the total positive charge.
-This number is called the atomic number.
+The main subatomic particles of the nuclei of atoms are protons and neutrons or nucleons (except that of ordinary or own hydrogen, which contains only one proton).
+The same chemical element is characterized by the number of protons in the nucleus that determines the total positive charge.
+This number is called an atomic number.
 The mass number is the total of protons and neutrons.

-Nuclear physics is the scientific branch that deals with the study and understanding of the atomic nucleus, including the forces that unite it and its composition.
+Nuclear physics is the scientific branch that is responsible for the study and understanding of the atomic nucleus, including the forces that unite it and its composition.

 Properties of the atomic nucleus

-Nearly all the mass of an atom is in the nucleus, with a very small contribution of the cloud of electrons because the electrons weigh very little in comparison with the neutrons and protons.
-Protons and neutrons are joined to form the atomic nucleus by nuclear force.
+Almost the entire mass of an atom is found in the atomic nucleus, with a very small contribution from the electron cloud because electrons weigh very little compared to neutrons and protons.
+Protons and neutrons come together to form the atomic nucleus through the nuclear force.